-Corporate social impact has been added to your bookmarks.
+Corporate Social Impact has been added to Bookmarks.

 Designing business strategies for social progress

 Business success hinges on more than profits.
 Increasingly a brand’s relevance and appeal—for consumers and talent alike—is connected to its action on pressing social issues.
 As a result, companies face the growing challenges of prioritizing and organizing their social impact and sustainability activities to make measurable impact while aligning these activities with other business goals.

 What we offer

 Monitor Institute by Deloitte can work with a company to help it achieve alignment of its need for profit and for purpose.
 In our work, we balance the many inputs and demands a company faces, to shape an impact strategy specific to its market and stakeholder needs.

 Particular areas of focus include:

 - Establishing ways to measure success and evaluate results, beginning with how the organization prioritizes specific measures.
 Analyzing data to gauge the organization’s early progress in achieving its intended impact(s), offering recommendations on where adjustments could increase the organization’s impact

 - Piloting/testing the chosen approach to refine the model and build evidence, engaging key stakeholders in the adoption and delivery of the new impact strategy